Send the link below via email or IMCopy

 With any huge deficit, chemical fertilizers are the fastest and easiest way to get crops the nutrition they need.

 Even if it's"organic" a plant that has a deficiency isn't going to be nutritious for humans or animals.

 Remember- the nutrients are the same to the plant, there is nothing "unhealthy" about eating food that has been grown with a synthetic fertilizer.

 That's great for timing nutrients precisely when you need them, and not having to wait for organic fertilizer to break down.

 If soil organisms die, the soil won't be fertile by itself again, and the dependence on chemical fertilizer will grow.

-Any fertilizer can cause pollution if not managed properly near waterways.
+Any fertilizer, "chemical" or "organic" can cause pollution if not managed properly near waterways.

 Proper applications of fertilizer use just the amount the particular crop is able to uptake at it's stage of development.